Vehicle inspection: China

 Private cars are required to have safety and emission inspections every other year between Year 6 and 10, every year between Year 10 and 15, and every six months after Year 15.
 Chinese Rural Vehicle (CRV) operators can be fined by the police if their vehicle emits visible smoke.
 Regulations are established and enforced by province/economic region/city as appropriate.
 New vehicles must pass regulations (Euro spec) in effect on the day of manufacture.
 This applies also in Hong Kong.

 India

 In India, under the Motor Vehicles Act of 1988, vehicle inspections ensure safety and environmental standards.
-Private cars need a fitness test every 15 years, starting from their first registration, and then every 5 years.
+Private petrol-powered cars need a fitness test after 15 years from their first registration and private diesel-powered cars need a fitness test after 10 years from their first registration and then every 5 years.
 Motorcycles follow the same 15-year rule.
 Commercial vehicles, like trucks and buses, must be inspected annually.
-Vehicles must meet Bharat Stage (BS) emission norms, with the latest BS-VI standards for reducing pollution.
+Vehicles must meet at least Bharat Stage 4 (BS-IV) emission norms, with the latest BS-VI standards for reducing pollution.
 Inspections are conducted at government and private centers, and passing them is necessary to renew registration and get a fitness certificate.
 Non-compliance can lead to fines or vehicle impounding.
 Recent changes include digital systems for easier booking and tracking of inspections.

+In India, vehicle fitness tests and the associated fee structure are regulated by the Ministry of Road Transport and Highways (MoRTH).
+In 2025, MoRTH revised the fitness test fees for 10-, 15-, and 20-year-old vehicles.